 Read on to get some more ideas and know the instructions.

 Who am I?

 For this icebreaker, give everyone a piece of sticky notes and a pen.
 Ask them to write down the name of a celebrity and place it in a bowl.

 One person will pick a random paper out of the bowl without looking at it and stick it to her/his forehead.

 This team member will then have to find out what famous people they are.
 How so?
 By asking several questions but the trick is only yes/no answers are allowed!

-If you are on a tight schedule, split the game in several parts to organize this game over several weeks.
+If you are on a tight schedule, split the game into several parts to organize this game over several weeks.
 This is perfect for a small group part of a longer project.

 Every week, one person will take her/his turn and ask all questions needed to find out who she/he is.
-You can keep records on a board by writing down the number of questions needed and transform this icebreaker in friendly competition!
+You can keep records on a board by writing down the number of questions needed and transform this icebreaker into a friendly competition!